A hand holding a rosary, with the miraculous medal on show

 However, from another point-of-view, this is a long time.
 Even just praying 50 Hail Marys in a row would take a good 10-15 minutes.
 Add in the other elements and you’ve got a Rosary which could take as much as 20 minutes.

-But let us be reminded that we don’t have to pray the Rosary in one go.
-You can spread it throughout the day.
+But let’s be reminded that we don’t have to pray the Rosary in one go.
+You can spread it throughout the day, which many of us find immensely helpful.

-You can also speed it up.
-You don’t need to pray the Rosary slowly, or even use your voice and vocal chords.
-You can pray it faster, so long as it’s not so fast that you can bearly follow anymore.
+You don’t have to pray the Rosary slowly.
+You are welcome to pray it faster, so long as it’s not so fast that you can barely follow along anymore or keep up.
 Because then you aren’t praying, you’re just acting like a chanting machine.

 So far as I am aware, the Church doesn’t have any strict guidance on how fast is too fast.
 People pray all sorts of different speeds, depending on all sorts of reasons.